zucchinicheesecake/TriadMatrix/README.md

 nano .env  # Inscribe your keys

 🌟 Igniting the Cosmos
-# Open the Nexus gate
+# Open the Matrix gate
 npm start

 # Release your agents